Different Types of Dental Veneers

-It’s important for patients to understand that there are limitations to what can be achieved with a veneer procedure.
+Patients need to understand that there are limitations to what can be achieved with a Veneer procedure.
 It’s impossible to make large changes in shape or colour as the teeth would need to be cut.
 We always sit down with our patients before starting the process and discuss exactly what is achievable.

 As a dentist, I like a nice, natural look.
 The best result is one where no-one is aware we have done anything but the patient looks and feels much better.
 The most important thing for me is that my patients get the result they want and are happy with the end result.